Ernest Becker: Professional career

 as a professor and writer.
 Initially, he taught anthropology in the Department of Psychiatry at the Upstate Medical College in Syracuse, New York, but was summarily fired, along with other non-tenured professors, for supporting tenured Professor Thomas Szasz in a dispute with the administration over academic freedom.
 After a year in Italy, Becker was hired back at Syracuse University, this time in the School of Education.

 In 1965, Becker acquired a lecturer position at the University of California, Berkeley in the anthropology program.
 However, trouble again arose between Becker and the administration, leading to his departure from the university.
 At the time, thousands of students petitioned to keep Becker at the school and offered to pay his salary, but the petition did not succeed in retaining Becker.
-In 1967, he taught at San Francisco State's Department of Psychology until January 1969 when he resigned in protest against the administration's stringent policies against student demonstrations.
+In 1967, he taught at San Francisco State's Department of Psychology until January 1969, when he resigned in protest against the administration's stringent policies against student demonstrations.

-In 1969, Becker began a professorship at Simon Fraser University in Burnaby, British Columbia, where he would spend the remaining years of his academic life.
-During the next five years, he wrote his 1974 Pulitzer Prize-winning work, The Denial of Death.
-Additionally, he worked on the second edition to The Birth and Death of Meaning, and wrote Escape from Evil.
+In 1969, Becker began a professorship at Simon Fraser University in Burnaby, British Columbia, where he spent the final years of his academic life.
+During this time, Becker worked on the second edition of The Birth and Death of Meaning, to which he made extensive revisions.
+Next he wrote his 1974 Pulitzer Prize-winning work The Denial of Death.
+Finally, he worked on drafts of Escape from Evil, but the latter was not completed at the time of his death.

 Becker's insistence on interdisciplinary work, along with the fact that students flocked to his lectures, which were marked by a high level of theatricality, did not endear him to many of his colleagues.
 Referring to his insistence on the importance symbolism plays in the human animal, he wrote, "I have tried to correct... bias by showing how deep theatrical 'superficialities' really go."

 Death

-In November 1972, Ernest Becker was diagnosed with colon cancer.
-Two years later, on 6 March 1974, he would pass away at the age of 49 in Burnaby, British Columbia.
+In November 1972, Becker was diagnosed with colon cancer.
+Sixteen months later, on 6 March 1974, he would die from disease at the age of 49 in Burnaby, British Columbia.
 Shortly before his death, he participated in a series of interviews with Sam Keen for Psychology Today.